Using Log Correlation¶

 Observe offers the powerful ability to query across multiple log sources that shared common attributes, such as IDs.
 In other observability systems, this capability is known as log subqueries.

-Whenever two or more datasets share a link to a resource or interval dataset, you will be able to use the new Add Correlation
+Whenever two or more datasets share a link to a correlation tag or resource/interval dataset, you will be able to use the new Add Correlation

 button in Log Explorer to run queries across these datasets.